Orinwebsolutions/HomeconnectCRM/README.md

 https://www.figma.com/board/kVDjlMPlDtHHdj6FnH2Tml/Home-connect-ER?node-id=0-1&t=XFD41EtAbgIPtHSE-1

 This version is well-structured and should make it easy for users to follow the installation and setup steps.
-Reach out [me](mailto:(amilapriyankara16@gmail.com))  further adjustments!
+Reach out [me (amilapriyankara16@gmail.com)](mailto:(amilapriyankara16@gmail.com))  further adjustments!